Metal Gear Solid 2: Sons of Liberty: Plot

 In 2007, Solid Snake infiltrates a tanker carrying a new Metal Gear model, RAY.
 The tanker is attacked by Russian mercenaries, led by Colonel Gurlukovich, his daughter Olga, and Ocelot.
 Ocelot betrays his allies and scuttles the ship.
 Upon seeing Snake, Ocelot is possessed by the will of Liquid Snake and escapes with RAY.

 Two years later, an environmental clean-up facility called the Big Shell has been erected to clear up the oil spill.
 During a tour by US President James Johnson, the Sons of Liberty raid the facility, take Johnson hostage, and threaten to destroy it.
 FOXHOUND's Raiden is ordered by the Colonel to rescue the hostages and disarm the terrorists.
-The surviving members of a responding Navy SEAL team, Iroquois Pliskin and Peter Stillman, help Raiden disable explosives planted by Fatman.
+The surviving members of a responding Navy SEAL team, Iroquois Pliskin (secretly Solid Snake) and Peter Stillman, help Raiden disable explosives planted by Fatman.
 A timed bomb goes off, killing Stillman.
 Raiden kills Fatman and encounters a mysterious cyborg ninja.
 Raiden and Pliskin arrange to transport hostages via helicopter, but are confronted by Dead Cell's leader identifying as Solid Snake, flying a Harrier.
 Raiden shoots down the Harrier, but "Solid Snake" escapes with the stolen Metal Gear RAY.
 Pliskin reveals he is the real Solid Snake and, along with Otacon, helps locate Johnson.

 Johnson reveals to Raiden the United States' democratic process is a sham staged by an organization called "the Patriots", who secretly rule the country.
 Furthermore, the Big Shell is a facade to hide Arsenal Gear, a submersible mobile fortress that houses an AI called "GW".
 He explains the leader of Dead Cell is his predecessor George Sears, a clone of Big Boss known as Solidus Snake, who plans to seize Arsenal and overthrow the Patriots.
 Ocelot then kills Johnson.

 Raiden rescues computer programmer Emma Emmerich, step-sister of Otacon, who plans to upload a virus into GW to disable Arsenal.
 Vamp stabs Emma, before being shot by Raiden.
 Emma uploads the virus, but dies from her injury as the virus is cut off prematurely.
 Otacon leaves to rescue the hostages while Raiden is captured by the ninja, revealed to be Olga, when Snake seemingly betrays him.
 Big Shell collapses as Arsenal departs.